-- 2. Students are required to complete an internship (at least 10 weeks of full-time employment) in the summer after their first year of the program. - 3.
-In addition to the core, students are required to take seven program approved 3-credit electives; at least one elective must be a 3-credit program approved School of Law course.
+- The following core courses are required: PUBP500-Mathematics for Public Policy Analysis; PUBP601-The Political Environment; PUBP602-Quantitative Methods I; PUBP603-Quantitative Methods II; PUBP604-Microeconomics of Public Policy; PUBP606-Benefit-Cost Analysis; PUBP607-Law and Public Policy; PUBP609-Ethics and Public Policy; PUBP610-Policy Research Seminar; PUBP612-Public Management and Organizational Behavior. - 2.
+Students are required to complete an internship (at least 10 weeks of full-time employment) in the summer after their first year of the program. - 3.
+In addition to the core, students in the MPP degree program are required to take 21 credit hours of electives, including a minimum of five 3-credit electives, at least one of which must be a 3-credit program approved School of Law course.
+Students accepted for the degrees of MPP/JD, MPP/MBA, MPP/MS in Marine Science, MPP/PhD in Marine Science, or MPP/MS in Computational Operations Research are required to take a minimum of 9 credit hours of electives, at least one of which must be a 3-credit program approved School of Law course.
 Law courses are second year electives.
 Students may pursue one of the suggested areas of emphasis below or an alternative set of courses developed with consent of the Director.
 Students must petition the curriculum committee for approval of alternative electives.
 Areas of emphasis include education policy, environmental policy, health care policy, international trade, regulatory policy, and state and local policy.

-Unless otherwise noted, all courses are graded using standard grading [A, B, C, D, F] scheme (page 11, VI.
-Academic Progress System of Grading and Quality Points) and may not be repeated for credit (page 11, Repeated Courses).
+Unless otherwise noted, all courses are graded using standard grading [A, B, C, D, F] scheme (See VI.
+Grading and Academic Progress in the section entitled 'Graduate Regulations' in this catalog) and may not be repeated for credit (See Repeated Courses requirements in the section entitled 'Graduate Regulations' in this catalog).
+No credit toward a degree will be allowed for a course in which a student receives a grade below C (quality points = 2.0).